-In addition to the general confession each Sunday The Church provides means through which an individual with a troubled conscience may confess and repent of sins, and receive absolution by a priest.
+The Church provides means through which an individual may confess and repent of sins, and receive absolution by a priest.
 Shrove Tuesday, Ash Wednesday, and Good Friday are popular annual dates on which to make confession, or you may make an appointment at any time you feel the need.
 The liturgy for the Reconciliation of a Penitent is found on page 447 of The Book of Common Prayer.
+"None must, all may, some should" is the somewhat silly phrase describing Confession within Anglicanism.
+"The General Confession" found in almost all major services is considered sufficient to understand and receive God's forgiveness in preparation for receiving Holy Communion.
+Private confession is usually sought by those requiring a deeper reassurance of Christ's love and full embrace.